NeoMedSys/.github/profile/README.md

 NeoMedSys is a distributed system and consists currently of three main components which in turn consists of smaller components.
 This architecture allows for agile and felixible development.
 - The first component is an agile, quality assured, scalable, fast and top-secure database management system which we call **MedQuery** and can be regarded as the backbone in NeoMedSys.
 - The second component is a production machine learning system we call **MLFactory**, which is where the AI models will live and serve the clinics.
 Compliance, fail-safety, agility, monitoring and traceablity are the high priorities for the MLOps in MLFactory.
+- The last component is NeoMedSys itself, which ties together the two other components on a multipurpose medical platform.

  NeoMedSys was first developed at the research group computational radiology and artifical intelligence[(CRAI)](https://crai.no/)